M-3LAB/awesome-industrial-anomaly-detection/README.md

 [2024.10.16] We are proud to announce the launch of MMAD, the first-ever comprehensive benchmark for Multimodal Large Language Models in Industrial Anomaly Detection! 🌟 [[Paper]](https://arxiv.org/abs/2410.09453) [[Code]](https://github.com/jam-cc/MMAD)  [[Data]](https://huggingface.co/datasets/jiang-cc/MMAD)

+[2025.01.28] MMAD has been accepted by ICLR.
+We have updated much content, including human evaluations, additional evaluation metrics, and more examples.

 ---
 ## Table of Contents
 - [Awesome Industrial Anomaly Detection ](#awesome-industrial-anomaly-detection-)